w3c/wai-curricula/content/designer/images-and-graphics.md

 Students should be able to:

-* design user interfaces with text alternatives for functional images by using one of the following:
+* provide text alternatives for functional images by using the following mechanisms:
-  * providing a text alternative for the image
+  * text alternatives for images
-  * combining the text alternative of the image with the adjacent text inside the component
+  * combinations of text alternatives of images and adjacent text inside components
-  * providing adjacent text inside the component to understand its function
+  * adjacent text inside components to understand its function
-* create designs with consistent naming and iconography for user interface components that have the same functionality across web pages
+* use consistent naming and imagery for components that have the same functionality across web pages
-* explain the benefits of making the text alternative visible to all users instead of making it available for screen readers only, for example better recognition of the conveyed functionality
+* explain the benefits of conveying functionality using text labels and decorative images, instead of using images with text alternatives that are only available to some users, such as screen reader users
-* apply appropriate contrast ratios for functional images belonging to components that accept user input
+* apply appropriate contrast ratios for functional images

 #### Teaching Ideas for Topic